satzlich/swift-rohan/RohanHelp/markdown/known-issues.md

 This appears to be a bug in the underlying layout engine.
 While it doesn’t affect logical cursor movement, it can be visually disorienting.
 We're investigating and will fix this in a future update.

-## Unpickable Area Near Document Bottom

-In some cases, particularly after magnification, the area near the bottom of whole document may not be pickable, meaning you can't select text or interact with elements in that region.

-This is a known issue that can occur after zooming in or out.
-If you encounter this:

-- Select any options of the `Theme` menu to refresh the layout.